-Health care and the health insurance industry have changed a lot in recent years, and consumers are paying the bill, literally, for these changes.
+Healthcare and the health insurance industry have changed a lot in the last 15 years, and consumers are paying the bill, literally, for these changes.
 There have been two big factors that are making health care and health insurance costlier for consumers year after year:

 Supplemental health insurance and a number of other important tips can help you live with high deductibles that appear to be here to stay.

 Whether you buy your health insurance as an individual or you have health insurance through your employer, you are seeing increasing deductible and out-of-pocket costs for your medical expenses, and these costs just keep going up and up each year.
 Supplemental insurance can fill in the gaps to keep you protected from high out-of-pocket expenses.